 Have a playdate at the library in our Family Place Libraries!

-Each playgroup is a five-week session of fun, play-based activities for toddlers aged zero to three and their grownups.
-Explore a variety of toys, books and hands-on activities each week.
-Play is an important part of your child’s learning, helps you build social skills, literacy skills, vocabulary, and more.
-Invite your friends to join you, or make some new friends and share new experiences together.
+Each playgroup is a free, five-week session of fun, play-based activities for toddlers aged one to three and their grownups.
+Each week, explore customized play stations, art exploration activities and parenting resources in an informal setting.
+Plus, you can ask questions and get one-on-one guidance from child development specialists.
+Invite your friends to join you or make some new ones as you share fun learning experiences together.

-The next playgroup session runs from March 19 – April 16 at Harrington Library, and meets on Thursdays from 10-11:15 a.m.
-It is open to any caregiver with a child between the ages of zero and three.
-Older siblings may also attend.
+The next playgroup session runs from January 26 to February 23 at Schimelpfenig Library, and meets on Wednesdays from 9:30 to 10:30 a.m.
+It is open to any caregiver with a young toddler, and older or younger siblings may also attend.
 Want to join us?
-In-person sign up starts March 2 at Harrington Library.
+In-person sign up starts January 10 at Schimelpfenig Library.
 Space is limited, so be sure to sign up early.